IBM/z_ansible_collections_samples/zos_subsystems/cics/cmci/resource_lifecycle_and_csd/README.md

-# Customising when a CMCI module should fail
+# Resource lifecycle and CSD

 CMCI's access to CSD is through a named CICS region, so in addition to supplying the CMCI connection details as parameters, you will also need to